-Regulatory capital requirements in Georgia are set by the Insurance State Supervision Service of Georgia and are applied to JSC Insurance Company Imedi.
-Insurance State Supervision Service of Georgia requirement is to maintain a minimum capital of GEL 4,200 of which 100% should be kept as cash at bank or bank deposits.
-(2017 -2,200) Bank confirmation letter is submitted to Insurance State Supervision Service of Georgia on a monthly basis in order to prove compliance with the above-mentioned regulatory requirement.
-The Company regularly and consistently complies with the Insurance State Supervision Service of Georgia regulatory capital requirement.
+Regulatory capital requirements in Georgia are set by the Insurance State Supervision Service of Georgia (ISSSG) and are applied to JSC Insurance Company Imedi.
+Insurance State Supervision Service of Georgia requirement is to maintain a minimum capital of GEL 4,685 of which 100% should be kept as cash at bank or bank deposits (2018: GEL 4,200).
+Bank confirmation letter is submitted to Insurance State Supervision Service of Georgia on a monthly basis in order to prove compliance with the above-mentioned regulatory requirement.
+The Company regularly and consistently complies with the Insurance State Supervision Service of Georgia requirement.